 Employment, affordability and credit checks

-Lenders will be interested to know how long you have been a resident in the UK if you have a tier 2 visa.
-Generally, they prefer applicants with tier 2 visa to have lived and worked in the UK for minimum 2 to 3 years.
-This will allow them to be able to assess the borrower’s credit history and a record of employment.
+Lenders will be interested to know how long you have been a resident in the UK.
+Generally, they prefer applicants with tier 2 visas to have lived and worked in the UK for a minimum of 2 to 3 years.
+This will allow them to be able to assess the borrower’s credit history and record of employment.

 Every lender will check an applicant’s affordability and this assessment is to calculate whether the borrower would be able to afford the monthly mortgage repayments.
 You will be required to confirm your employment and income and they will use this to compare with your monthly outgoings, paying close attention to any loans you are currently paying off, to work out if you earn enough to pass their affordability checks.